Skip to main content

 • People

 By adopting BAC, companies strengthen compliance, enhance brand reputation, unlock new markets, and demonstrate leadership in accessibility.
-BAC is positioned as a win–win model: businesses gain untapped opportunities while customers with disabilities access equitable offerings.
+The framework is positioned as a win–win: organizations expand opportunities while customers with disabilities gain equitable access.

 Smart Cities for All (SC4A)

-Cities worldwide are undergoing digital transformations but often fail to include persons with disabilities and older populations.
-This lack of accessibility impacts daily life across transportation, e‑government, employment, civic engagement, safety, emergency response, voting, financial services, and independent living.
+Cities are rapidly adopting digital technologies, yet many still overlook the needs of persons with disabilities and older adults.
+This gap affects daily life across transportation, e‑government, employment, civic engagement, safety, emergency response, voting, financial services, and independent living.

-The Smart Cities for All (SC4A) initiative partners with leading organizations to create and deploy tools and strategies for inclusive Smart Cities.
-Its Digital Inclusion Maturity Model® helps stakeholders build roadmaps and strategies to grow capabilities and commitment to inclusion.
+The Smart Cities for All (SC4A) initiative partners with leading organizations to develop tools and strategies that help cities become more inclusive.
+Its Digital Inclusion Maturity Model® supports stakeholders build roadmaps and strategies to grow capabilities and commitment to accessibility.

-G3ict, through SC4A, also has partnered with the World Economic Forum and the G20 Global Smart Cities Alliance to advance inclusive technology procurement policies worldwide.
+Through SC4A, G3ict also has collaborated with the World Economic Forum and the G20 Global Smart Cities Alliance to advance inclusive technology procurement policies.

 Beyond SC4A, G3ict has developed additional maturity models tailored to different sectors: